oh-lang/oh-lang/WALKTHROUGH.md

-TODO: internally this creates an overload with a "The_name_value" int argument and "The_name_name" string argument.  do we really want to support this?
+TODO: internally this creates an overload with a "The_name_value" int argument and "The_name_name" string argument.  do we really want to support this? functionally this is how we support creating lots like `My_lot: [Whatever: "dude"]`, so if it's something the compiler is able to do, it's something users should be able to.

 ```
 this_function(~Argument: int): null